ranta/crypto-fifo-taxes/README.md

 4. Set up your development environment: `$ make`

+---

+### Usage

+Data is imported to this app with management commands.
+Below are the available commands with short explanations.

+`import_all` -  Import all data from json files and the Binance API.

+Accepts the following arguments:
+\
+`-m` | `--mode` `0|1`.
+This is only relevant for importing data through the Binance API.

+  - `0` = fast mode.
+Import trades from only previously known pairs.
+  - `1` = full mode.
+Check and import all possible pairs.
+Running the command in full mode is extremely slow as the Binance API provides no way to fetch all trades form all pairs.
+To actually get the necessary data, we need to check every trade pair individually which uses lots of API weight so the Binance API enforces a cooldown on the API requests.

+---

 ### Testing

 * Running the tests: `pytest`
 * Checking the project test coverage: `pytest --cov`

+---

 #### Using Make